Fahmi Aliman: Political career

 Fahmi made his political debut in the 2020 general election as part of a five-member PAP team contesting in Marine Parade GRC led by Speaker of the 13th Parliament Tan Chuan-Jin against the Workers' Party which included former Non-constituency Member of Parliament Yee Jenn Jong.
 His running mates were Tan, Seah Kian Peng, Tan See Leng, and Edwin Tong.
 On 11 July 2020, he was elected as the Member of Parliament (MP) after the PAP team garnered 57.76% of the valid votes.
 He was also appointed Mayor of the South East District replacing Maliki Osman who was promoted as full-time minister.

 Fahmi was appointed as Marine Parade Town Council (MPTC) Vice-Chairperson since 2015.

 Fahmi, as an MP also working for NTUC, is a labour MP as defined by the Singaporean media.
 In October 2024, ChannelNewsAsia noted that none of the labour MPs filed any questions or spoke during the parliamentary debate concerning the controversial deal to sell a controlling 51% stake in NTUC Enterprise subsidiary Income Insurance to Allianz.

 Prior to the 2025 general election, Fahmi retired from politics on 20 April 2025.
 He also stepped down as Mayor of the South East Community Development Council on 23 May.

+Business career

+Following his departure from politics in 2025, Fahmi founded MFA Insights Pte Ltd, a Singapore-based consultancy and advisory firm.